lm3nitro/Projects/NSM/NTOPng/NTOPng.md

 ![Pasted image 20240518204543](https://github.com/lm3nitro/Projects/assets/55665256/50c8435c-8628-439c-b987-ee4f845b704e)

 I wanted to dig a bit deeper and research CVE-1999-0661 from the report.
-Looking at the CVE, this is a crtical CVE with a base score of 10.
+Looking at the CVE, this is a critical CVE with a base score of 10.

 ![Pasted image 20240518204648](https://github.com/lm3nitro/Projects/assets/55665256/6d9ae2c2-1828-47c7-ba03-b1b1a8c64e7f)

-I then took a look at the telemety information for interface ens33 (sniffing interface) to see the traffic that was generated from the scan:
+I then looked at the telemetry information for interface ens33 (sniffing interface) to see the traffic that was generated from the scan:

 ![Pasted image 20240518205141](https://github.com/lm3nitro/Projects/assets/55665256/ac07ca9f-3764-4655-8e2c-b2bca87bf27d)

 ## Traffic Analysis

-Next, I took a look at the network traffic and was able to see the top talkers, hosts, applications, and traffic classifaction.
+Next, I took a look at the network traffic and was able to see the top talkers, hosts, applications, and traffic classification.

 ![Pasted image 20240518210644](https://github.com/lm3nitro/Projects/assets/55665256/c4a4df4e-c505-4c15-97cb-1c16d5feb993)